NoroffFEU/development-platforms/case-studies/docker/docker-case-study.md

 ## Market Comparison

+#### Similar Tools & Technologies

+- **Podman:** Podman is a containerization tool similar to Docker but offers some differences.
+One key distinction is that Podman does not require a separate daemon to run containers, making it more suitable for scenarios where users prefer not to have a background service managing containers.
+- **rkt (Rocket):** rkt, also known as Rocket, is an open-source container runtime developed by CoreOS.
+It was designed with a focus on security and composability, providing an alternative to Docker's container runtime.
+- **LXC (Linux Containers):** LXC is an older containerization technology that predates Docker.
+It provides operating system-level virtualization like Docker but with a lower level of abstraction.
+While LXC is more flexible in terms of container management, Docker's ease of use and ecosystem popularity have led to its widespread adoption.

 #### Advantages

 - **Portability:** Docker containers encapsulate applications and their dependencies, making them highly portable.
 You can run containers consistently on any platform that supports Docker, from development machines to production servers, without worrying about environment differences.